MoustafaGabil/wikipedia-scraper/README.md

 2. Optimize scraping to avoid making repeated requests to the same Wikipedia page.

-3.Enhance the data sanitization process to clean up the text further
+3. Enhance the data sanitization process to clean up the text further

     ```